angelospapakris/rental-app/README.md

 # rental-system
-A Full Stack Application with Java, Spring boot and React
+A Full Stack Application using Java, Spring boot with Gradle and React with TypeScript